-This Policy applies to all premises occupied by St Catherine's and supports the statements contained within the General Health & Safety Policy Document.
+This Policy applies to all premises occupied by An Daras Trust and supports the statements contained within the General Health & Safety Policy Document.

-Where necessary St Catherine's will make and give effect to such arrangements as are considered appropriate and necessary for the effective planning, organisation, control, monitoring and review of all measures put in place to ensure adequate fire safety measures exist within all buildings on the school site.
+Where necessary all sites will make and give effect to such arrangements as are considered appropriate and necessary for the effective planning, organisation, control, monitoring and review of all measures put in place to ensure adequate fire safety measures exist within all buildings on the school site.

-Person in Control: Pippa Warner, Head of School (Trained Fire Marshal).
+Person in Control: Pippa Warner (Trained Fire Marshal).

-The Executive Headteacher, Louise Hussey shall in his/her absence; act as the Person in Control (PIC).
+The Deputy Head Teacher or other shall in his/her absence; act as the Person in Control (PIC).